Qualifying care relief

 The relief also applies to those caring for individuals providing qualifying care under ‘shared lives care’ arrangements, which include adult placement carers, staying put carers and certain kinship carers.

 The definition of qualifying care was changed from 6 April 2017.
 You can read the definition of qualifying care for shared lives purposes on our dedicated page.

-Where an individual receives shared lives care receipts for more than three people at the same time, qualifying care relief does not apply and the individual will be liable to normal taxation rules for traders, including completing a full tax return and keeping full records of all income and expenses (this cap does not apply to foster care).
+Where an individual receives shared lives care receipts for more than three people at the same time, qualifying care relief does not apply and the individual will be liable to the normal taxation rules for traders, including completing a full tax return and keeping full records of all income and expenses (this cap does not apply to foster care).
 For the purpose of determining whether the three person limit has been exceeded, brothers and sisters, including half-brothers and sisters are treated as one person.
 If you care for two adults and two children (under the age of 18), then the cap does not apply to you because you do not have more than three adults in your care.

 Other arrangements may be covered, such as supported lodging schemes and parent and child arrangements set up by some Local Authorities.
 Your Local Authority or social care scheme can tell you if your arrangements are eligible for qualifying care relief.

 We would be very pleased to hear from you if you are experiencing any difficulties with the operation of qualifying care relief as we are in regular contact with HMRC.
 Real life examples always help us when presenting our case for change.